 (b) Benefits derived as a result of the above efforts:

-1. Development of products with best in class performance and reliability.
+1. Development of products with best in class performance and reliability to retain

 Total foreign exchange used and earned:

 ||Rs.
 23,604.17 lakhs